 For 2014, mining and metals were down again, with the Gold Bug Index (HUI) off ~18% (~38% from the 2014 high) and the S&P/TSX Global Mining Index (TXGM) down ~15% on the year (~26% from the 2014 high).
 For our purposes here at EI, the Van Ecke Junior Gold Index (GDXJ) is probably the closest proxy for our portfolio.
 The GDXJ also had another bad year: off ~25% and down ~45% from its July peak.
 Worse, the GDXJ has now fallen a remarkable 86% from its high set in early 2011.

-2015 was a dismal year for miners, metals as well as nearly all commodities and the major markets.
-The Bloomberg Commodity index was off 26%, metal demand was down 5.1% and base metal prices off 25 to 30%.
+2015 was a dismal year for miners, metals, and nearly all commodities and the major markets.
+The Bloomberg Commodity index was off 26%, metal demand was down 5.1%, and base metal prices off 25 to 30%.
 The precious metal indexes were also down (HUI -32%, GDXJ -20%) while the TSX Venture exchange hit an all time low.

-More importantly, Exploration Insights doubled its research capabilities and brought on Joe Mazumdar, a very respected and experienced geologist and analyst.
+More importantly, Exploration Insights doubled its research capabilities by bringing on Joe Mazumdar, a very respected and experienced geologist and analyst.
 We did so because we think 2016 will prove to be the year to actively buy the few high quality deposits, mines and management teams.
-Joe's and my relevant can be found under the "About" tab on our home page.
+Joe's and my relevant experience can be found under the "About" tab, above.